-- Upon receipt at NSF, proposals are routed to the correct program office. - NSF staff conducts a preliminary review to ensure they are: - Complete; - Timely; and - Conform to proposal preparation requirements. - NSF may not accept a proposal or may return it without review if it does not meet the requirements above. - The return without review process will be discussed in greater detail later in the session.
+- Upon receipt at NSF, proposals are routed to the PI-designated program office. - NSF staff conducts a preliminary review to ensure they are: - Complete; - Timely; and - Conform to proposal preparation requirements. - NSF may not accept a proposal or may return it without review if it does not meet the requirements above. - If the proposal is outside the scope of the program, the program officer usually tries his/her best to transfer it to the most appropriate program for evaluation.